-Effective August 9, 2021, the Company acquired the membership interests of Legacy Funeral Homes of Mississippi, LLC, Reimann Funeral Properties, LLC and the James Webb Funeral Home (collectively, the "Legacy Acquisition").
+Effective August 9, 2021, the Company completed the Legacy Acquisition, which was comprised of the membership interests of Legacy Funeral Homes of Mississippi, LLC, Reimann Funeral Properties, LLC and the James Webb Funeral Home.
 The Legacy Acquisition expanded PLC's market share in the state of Mississippi by adding one on-site funeral home and cemetery location and ten funeral homes.
 The Legacy Acquisition was funded through the Credit Facility and available cash on hand.